JERS-1 (Japan Earth Resources Satellite)

 • The JERS-1 spacecraft reentered around 67º south latitude and 20º west longitude over the south Antarctic offshore Antarctica on December 3, 2001 (information released by NASA).

 • On Oct.
-11, 1998 a malfunction occurred on JERS-1 (very probably an attitude control system failure) causing a termination of satellite operations.
+11, 1998, a malfunction occurred on JERS-1 (very probably an attitude control system failure) causing the termination of satellite operations.
 Hence, a total of about 6 1/2 years of observation time could be achieved with JERS-1 (with a design life of 2 years). - Already in August 1997, the JERS-1 spacecraft had lost the ability to record data, therefore limiting its coverage to areas within JERS-1 ground station masks.

-SAR (Synthetic Aperture Radar):
+SAR (Synthetic Aperture Radar)

 Measurement in L-band (1.275 GHz) in HH polarization.
 The instrument consists of the following subsystems: antenna, transmitter/receiver, and signal processor.
 The SAR antenna is composed of eight 2.2 m x 1.5 m panels, measuring 2.2 m x 11.9 m in total.
 A honeycomb sandwich structure is used.
 The signal processor performs several functions.
 First, it performs the A/D conversion of I and Q video signals from the transmitter/receiver.
 Secondly, after formatting the A/D converted I and Q data plus other data necessary for processing on the ground, it transmits the I and Q channel data.
 Finally, it controls itself and the transmitter/receiver based on commands received from the ground stations.
-The range of incidence angles within a typical image is fixed at between 32º at near range and 38º at far range.
-SAR transmits 1,500 pulses/s from the antenna with a mean off-nadir angle of 35º to right side of satellite. - The L-band SAR of JERS-1 demonstrated also two-pass SAR-interferometry for change detection.
+The range of incidence angles within a typical image is fixed between 32º at the near range and 38º at the far range.
+SAR transmits 1,500 pulses/s from the antenna with a mean off-nadir angle of 35º to the right side of the satellite. - The L-band SAR of JERS-1 demonstrated also two-pass SAR interferometry for change detection.
 7) 8) 9)

 Calibration: SAR onboard calibration is for receiver gain.
 The parameter derived from the SAR image mode is the normalized radar backscattering coefficient, sigma-zero.
-The absolute accuracy of the image product is dependant upon the calibration efforts undertaken at each processing facility.
+The absolute accuracy of the image product is dependent upon the calibration efforts undertaken at each processing facility.
 10) 11)

 1.275 GHz (L-band, 23.5 cm wavelength)